 I hope that this page helps to keep you informed of learning and events taking place throughout the year.

 PE day is on Tuesday.
 Children should come dressed in their PE kits on Tuesdays.
+Swimming lessons are on Friday afternoons- children should bring their swimming kits to school and be collected from Castleton pool from 3.15pm.

 Times tables and spellings are sent home every Friday.
 Please do not return the homework to school.
 We would greatly appreciate a photograph to be sent via the SEESAW app to show your child's work.